davidsneighbour/hugo-modules/modules/hooks/README.md

 ## Installing

-First enable modules in your own repository if you did not already have done so:
+First, enable modules in your own repository if you have not already done so:

 ```bash
 hugo mod init github.com/username/reponame